How to Write an Informal French Letter

 Please let me know if you need anything else.

-There is no official way to sign an informal letter in French, but some commonly used phrases include:
+Although there is no official approach to concluding an informal letter in French, a number of commonly used phrases are available:

 Je vous envoie mes pensées amicales